-Since joining DOE in 2009, she has held progressively higher-level positions.
-She streamlined Department-wide budget review processes and created executive dashboards to efficiently connect DOE leadership with critical budgetary information.
-This experience built upon her tenure on the President's Management Advisory Board, where she worked with private sector CEO's to develop recommendations in strategic sourcing and corrective actions for improper payments, then collaborated with the Office of Management and Budget (OMB) and other federal agencies for implementation.
+Since joining the Department of Energy in 2009, Ms. Jacob has made significant contributions, including streamlining Department-wide budget review processes and creating executive dashboards to efficiently connect DOE leadership with critical budgetary information.
+This experience built upon her tenure on the President’s Management Advisory Board, where she worked with private sector CEOs to develop recommendations in strategic sourcing and corrective actions for improper payments, then collaborated with the Office of Management and Budget and other Federal agencies for implementation.